bioinformaticsdotca/BiCG_2017/module8/gprofiler_lab.md

 ## Building an Enrichment Map visualization in Cytoscape

 1. From the main menu, select Apps>Enrichment Map>Create Enrichment Map.
-If you don’t have this app, install version 2.2.1 using Cytoscape App Manager or (Cytoscape App Store)[http://apps.cytoscape.org/apps/enrichmentmap].
+If you don’t have this app, install version 2.2.1 using Cytoscape App Manager or [Cytoscape App Store](http://apps.cytoscape.org/apps/enrichmentmap).
 2. First load all the files:
 * GMT file: has gene-set definitions
 * Enrichment of data-set 1: has enrichment statistics for GBM